KIC/message-hider/README.md

    the provided commands
 1. Optionally: Hide the seed in a file i.e. a flac file
 1. Optionally: create a source text file from a book
-1. Create an encryption key using the proived commands from a gif or text or use any other 32bytes key you already have (in hex -> 64 Characters)
+1. Create an encryption key using the provided commands from a gif or text or use any other 32bytes key you already have (in hex -> 64 Characters)
 1. Use the generated key to encrypt your secret message
 1. Hide the encrypted message in a file i.e. a flac file